passlab/pinsight/eva/spec_omp2012-1.1/README.md

 * SPEC OMP 2012 paper at IWOMP'12 [SPEC OMP2012 — An Application Benchmark Suite for Parallel Systems Using OpenMP](https://link.springer.com/chapter/10.1007/978-3-642-30961-8_17)

 ## Config file [Ubuntu-linux-x86_64-gcc-gfortran.cfg](Ubuntu-linux-x86_64-gcc-gfortran.cfg)
 * needs to make sure Fortran compilation link with LLVM OpenMP runtime when using gfortran, thus not GOMP.
+To do this, we need `FOPTIMIZE = -O3 -fopenmp -mcmodel=medium -L/opt/llvm-install/llvm-20210620/lib -lomp` in the cfg file so gfortran can link with libomp
 * needs to add the trace.sh script and launching of the application in the config file.